shreshthbirla/character-device-driver/README.md

  cdev_add():- This function is used to register or adding the character driver with the kernel.It is defined in <linux/cdev.h>.

- cdev_del():- This function is used to unregister  the character driver from the kernel.It is defined in <linux/cdev.h>.
+ cdev_del():- This function is used to remove  the character device from the kernel.It is defined in <linux/cdev.h>.

+ class_create():- This function is needed for the device to allow a device node in /dev to be automatically created.

+ class_destroy():- This function is used to destroy the device class from /dev.

+ device_create():- This function used to create the device file or device node in /dev directory.

+ device_destroy():- This function used to destroy or remove the device file or device node in the /dev directory.

+ unregister_chrdev_region():- This function will unregister the device file from /dev directory.

  copy_to_user():- It copies specific data from the kernel buffer to the buffer allocated in the user space.
 It is defined in <linux/uaccess.h>